remult/remult/misc/public-api.md

   nextPage(): Promise<Paginator<entityType>>
   /** the count of the total items in the `query`'s result */ count(): Promise<number>
 }
-export interface PreprocessFilterInfo<entityType> {
-  /**
-   * Metadata of the entity being filtered.
-   */
-  metadata: EntityMetadata<entityType>
-  /**
-     * Retrieves filter information for a given filter or the current filter being preprocessed if no filter is provided.
-     * @param filter Optional filter to analyze.
-If not provided, the current filter being preprocessed is used.
-     * @returns A promise that resolves to a FilterInfo object containing the filter information.

-    * {@Link FilterInfo }
-     */
-  getFilterInfo(
-    filter?: EntityFilter<entityType>,
-  ): Promise<FilterInfo<entityType>>
-}
 export declare class ProgressListener {
   private res